hmchen47/DataScience/ML/MLNN-Hinton/13-BeliefNets.md

   </div>

 + Graphical models vs. Neural networks
-  + Graphical models
+  + early graphical models
-    + using experts to define the graph structure and the conditional probabilities
+    + using experts to define the graph structure and the conditional probabilities; example: medical experts
+      + asking how likely a cause for a syndrome
+      + making a graph where the nodes had meanings
+      + typically having a conditional probability tables
+      + table to describe a set of values for the parents of the nodes would determine the distribution of values for the node
     + sparsely connected
     + initially focused on doing correct inference, not on learning
   + Neural networks
     + main task: learning
     + hand-wiring knowledge $\to$ not cool
+      + wiring in some basic properties as in convolutional nets was a very sensible thing to do
-    + knowledge from learning the training data
+    + knowledge from learning the training data not from experts
   + Not for inference
     + NN not aiming for interpretability or sparse connectivity
     + neural network versions of belief nets